New ‘amber plus’ quarantine status for France — what does it mean?

 “It is disappointing that the government has cancelled the option of quarantine-free travel for double-vaccinated parents and their families so close to the school holidays and so soon after they had confirmed that travel to France was safe.”

-Willie Walsh, director-general of the International Air Transport Association (Iata), said: “The UK has no coherent policy on international travel.
+Willie Walsh, director general of the International Air Transport Association (Iata), said: “The UK has no coherent policy on international travel.
 The government is flip-flopping and making life impossible for people who are desperate to see friends and family.

 “They promised freedom on the back of a successful vaccine program and now pull the rug out from people at the eleventh hour.